 Executive Vice Principal: Sarah Jorgensen

 Sarah began teaching in 2003 as a Science Teacher following her BSc Biology and PGCE at Hull University.
 She spent the next 14 years in mainstream secondary schools where she enjoyed developing Teaching and Learning in the school as Head of Science and Teacher Training Coordinator.
 Following her NASENCo qualification Sarah then joined the senior team as SENDCo, Specialist Assessor and Designated Teacher for Looked After Children.
 She moved to Alternative Provision in 2017 and since then has enjoyed the role of SENDCo and Head of School prior to becoming Executive Vice Principal.
 In her time at Springwell Sarah has completed qualifications in Nurture and in Theraplay.
-She is passionate about improving outcomes for disadvantaged children and has recently completed a Masters Degree in Special Educational Needs where she considered how Theraplay can support children with SEMH needs.
+She is passionate about improving outcomes for disadvantaged children and has completed a Masters Degree in Special Educational Needs where she considered how Theraplay can support children with SEMH needs.
 As part of her continued professional development Sarah has recently completed the NPQH.

 Sarah loves working in Alternative Provision because the nature of the setting allows staff to really know and understand each individual child enabling them to be better supported and ultimately thrive.